ToolJet/ToolJet/docs/docs/setup/digitalocean.md

   </div>

-2. Enter the preffered name for the database and click **Create and attach**.
+2. Enter the preferred name for the database and click **Create and attach**.

   <div style={{textAlign: 'center'}}>